Fine Art Courier UK | Insured Auction & Gallery Transport

 - Auction-lot pallets — multi-lot consignments from catalogued sales.

 For context, see our antique auction house use case and museum exhibit relocation use case.
 We are equipped for both single high-value pieces and batched collections.
-Every consignment is assessed for size, fragility, and declared value before dispatch.

 How it works: